-In 2008, compared to 2007, our revenue decreased 18%, U.S. sales decreased 35% and international sales increased 11%.
+In 2009, our total revenue decreased 36%, U.S. revenue decreased by 50% and international revenue decreased by 22%, compared to 2008.
 In an effort to improve our revenue and profitability, we have implemented several strategic initiatives focusing on our worldwide sales and marketing infrastructure, product introductions and expense management.
-For example, in January 2009, we had a company-wide reduction in force of approximately 10% and we also reduced or eliminated certain employee benefit programs in an effort to manage expenses in line with expected revenue levels.
-These initiatives are intended to improve our revenue and profitability; however, they may instead result in employee turnover, instability to our operations and cause harm to our business.
+For example, we had company-wide reductions in force in January 2009 and April 2009 resulting in a total net reduction of approximately 22% of our workforce from December 31, 2008, and we reduced or eliminated certain employee benefit programs.
+Further, following the resignation of our Vice President of Sales in June 2009, we promoted our General Manager for our Japan operations to the position of Vice President of North American Sales in July 2009.
+These initiatives are intended to improve our revenue and profitability; however, they may instead contribute to employee turnover, instability to our operations, or further reduction in our revenue and harm to our business.